Diversity Objectives And Performance Appraisal

 MAKE RACE EQUALITY A PRIORITY

 In October 2018 Business in the Community (BITC), launched the Race at Work Charter, an initiative designed to improve outcomes for black, Asian and minority ethnic (BAME) employees in the UK.
 The Charter builds on the work of the 2017 McGregor-Smith Review, Race in the workplace, which found people from BAME backgrounds were underemployed, underpromoted and under-represented at senior levels.

-This toolkit supports employers ensure policies and actions result in fairer distribution of appraisal markings across all demographic groups in the workplace.
+This toolkit supports employers to ensure policies and actions result in a fairer distribution of appraisal markings across all demographic groups in the workplace.

-As a minimum standard all employees with management responsibilities should have diversity related objectives.
-However all individuals in teams could benefit from diversity objectives to increase their own knowledge and understanding of employees from diverse cultural heritages, appreciate difference and take action to promote inclusion within their teams.
+As a minimum standard, all employees with management responsibilities should have diversity-related objectives.
+However, all individuals in teams could benefit from diversity objectives to increase their own knowledge and understanding of employees from diverse cultural heritages, appreciate differences and take action to promote inclusion within their teams.

 * In October 2021 two additional commitments were added to the Race at Work Charter: Support race inclusion allies in the workplace and; Include Black, Asian, Mixed Race and other ethnically diverse-led enterprise owners in supply chains.
 Find out more about the Race at Work Charter.